 5.1.2 Jackfruit polysaccharide

 Artocarpus heterophyllus is the source of jackfruit polysaccharide, which is made up of heteropolysaccharides that are high in mannose and galactose residues.
 It exhibits strong gel-forming and hydration capabilities, which are advantageous for regulated drug release.
 Additionally, the polymer has demonstrated promise in drug delivery systems based on nanoparticles and hydrogel formation.
-It is a desirable substitute for traditional polymers because to its natural abundance and low toxicity (Dybka et. al., 2021)
+It is a desirable substitute for traditional polymers because of its natural abundance and low toxicity (Dybka et. al., 2021)

 5.1.3 Okra polysaccharide

 Okra polysaccharide is extracted from Abelmoschus esculentus's mucilaginous pods.
-It has a high viscosity and potent mucoadhesive qualities, and its main constituents are rhamnogalacturonan and neutral sugars.
+It has high viscosity and potent mucoadhesive qualities, and its main constituents are rhamnogalacturonan and neutral sugars.
 Okra polysaccharide has been studied for film-forming systems, colon-targeted medication administration, and sustained-release tablets.
 Its superior hydration and gel-forming properties improve formulation stability and medication release control (Bai et. al., 2023)

 5.2 Leaf-Derived Rare Plant Polysaccharides

 Leaf-derived polysaccharides are a significant class of natural polymers generated from mucilaginous leaf tissues that have not received enough attention.
 These polysaccharides usually consist of uronic acid-rich heteropolymers, glucomannans, and arabinogalactans that show high swelling, mucoadhesive activity, and gel-forming characteristics.
-They are viable options for targeted and regulated drug delivery systems because to their biocompatibility and biodegradability (Jha et al.,2025)
+They are viable options for targeted and regulated drug delivery systems because of their biocompatibility and biodegradability (Jha et al.,2025)

 5.2.1 Aloe polysaccharide

 Aloe polysaccharide, which is mostly composed of acetylated glucomannan (acemannan), is typically extracted from the inner gel of Aloe vera leaves.
 It has outstanding film-forming, hydration, and biocompatibility properties.
 These characteristics facilitate its application in hydrogels, sustained-release medication delivery systems, and wound healing formulations.
-Additionally, aloe polysaccharide has bioadhesive and bioactive qualities that could improve tissue regeneration and therapeutic efficiency (Nayak et. al., 2020).
+Additionally, aloe polysaccharide has bioadhesive and bioactive qualities that could improve tissue regeneration and therapeutic efficiency (Nayak et al., 2020).

 5.2.
 2 Plantago ovata mucilage